 Academic Director | Researcher

-is Assistant Professor in Urban Planning at the University of Amsterdam.
+is Associate Professor in Urban Planning at the University of Amsterdam.
 He holds master degrees in Infrastructure Planning and Geographical Information Management, His teaching in Planning Bachelor and Master's programs centers around the (problematic) integration of land use and mobility and ways to improve this.
 His research is strongly intertwined with planning practice.
 He has done several studies on how to improve the use of knowledge in urban strategy making processes.

 Prof. Dr. Ir.
 Luca Bertolini